marthtz/CarND-T2P5-MPC-Project/README.md

 This transformation leads to x, y and psi being 0.
 Hence, the state vector only consists of V, CTE and EPSI.

-I used the provided 'polyfit()' function to fit a polynomial the the transformed waypoints.
+I used the provided ```polyfit()``` function to fit a polynomial the the transformed waypoints.
 The polynomial chose was of 3rd order.
 As stated earlier, due to the transformation x, y and psi are 0.
 As a consequence, CTE and EPSI can be calculated as follows:
 * CTE = polyeval(coeffs, 0)
 * EPSI = -atan(coeffs[1])